Filing requirements

 Form

-The abstract must state the title of the invention and include a concise summary of the disclosure in the application (Order of 19 September 1979 on the modalities for filing patent applications, Article 15).
+The abstract must restate the title of the invention and include a concise summary of what is disclosed in the application (Order of September 19, 1979 on the filing formalities for patent applications, Article 15).

-The applicant also proposes the drawing they wish to have published with the abstract (Order of 19 September 1979 on the modalities for filing patent applications, Article 16), but the INPI may choose another if it wishes (Article 9, Decision 2018-156 of the Director General of the INPI): oddly, in this case, the INPI sends a notification entitled « irregularity notification » with a proposed correction, which is deemed accepted after 2 months under R612-46 CPI (I don’t see how this is an irregularity, but okay)…
+The applicant also proposes the drawing they wish to have published with the abstract (Order of September 19, 1979 on the filing formalities for patent applications, Article 16), but the INPI may choose another if it so wishes (Article 9, Decision 2018-156 of the Director General of the INPI): oddly, in this case, the INPI sends a notification entitled « irregularity notice » with a proposed correction, which is deemed accepted within 2 months under R612-46 CPI (I don’t see how this constitutes an irregularity, but oh well)…

 The abstract must not exceed 150 words when accompanied by a drawing and 250 words otherwise (Article 9, Decision 2018-156 of the Director General of the INPI).

-The abstract must include references to the accompanying drawings, where relevant (Order of 19 September 1979 on the modalities for filing patent applications, Article 16).
+The abstract must include references to the accompanying drawings, if relevant (Order of September 19, 1979 on the filing formalities for patent applications, Article 16).

 Sanction